Glyceraldehyde-3-phosphate dehydrogenase (NAD(P)+)

-The four substrates of this enzyme are D-glyceraldehyde 3-phosphate, phosphate, NAD^{+}, and NADP^{+}, whereas its four products are 3-phospho-D-glyceroyl phosphate, NADH, NADPH, and H^{+}.
+The three substrates of this enzyme are D-glyceraldehyde 3-phosphate, phosphate (P_{i}), and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are 1,3-bisphosphoglyceric acid, reduced NADH, and a proton.
+The enzyme can use nicotinamide adenine dinucleotide phosphate as an alternative cofactor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of a donor with NAD+ or NADP+ as an acceptor.
 The systematic name of this enzyme class is D-glyceraldehyde 3-phosphate:NAD(P)+ oxidoreductase (phosphorylating).
 Other names in common use include triosephosphate dehydrogenase (NAD(P)) (phosphorylating), and glyceraldehyde-3-phosphate dehydrogenase (NAD(P)) (phosphorylating).